-4. ATPG SYSTEM
+IV.
+ATPG SYSTEM

-Based on the network model, ATPG systematically generates the minimal number of test packets based on network state, so that every forwarding rule in the network is exercised and covered by at least one test packet.
-When an error is detected, ATPG uses a fault localization algorithm to find the failing rules or links.
+Based on the network model, ATPG generates the minimal number of test packets so that every forwarding rule in the network is exercised and covered by at least one test packet.
+When an error is detected, ATPG uses a fault localization algorithm to determine the failing rules or links.